Kagal (Finnish resistance movement)

 Kagal members at the Träskända estate in Espoo on April 10, 1903.
-In the back, P. E. Svinhufvud in front of the door and Eero Erkko second from the right; in front, Ernst Estlander with his hands in the gust and Theodor Homé's hands in his pockets.
+In the back, P. E. Svinhufvud in front of the door and Eero Erkko second from the right; in front, Ernst Estlander with his hands in the gust and Theodor Homén's hands in his pockets.

 In the history of Finland, the Kagal was a resistance movement that existed before the 1905 Russian Revolution and founded under the period of Russian oppression, in resistance to the oppressive government of Governor-General Nikolai Bobrikov which actively conducted Russification of Finland.
 The name (Kagaali) comes via Russian (hence the -g- for an original -h-) from qahal (congregation, assembly).
 The word was a mocking name used by Russian conservative newspapers as a means of ridicule when referring to the anti-government activity in Finland.
 In the original meaning, Kagal/Kahal referred to a central body for the Jewish congregations of Russia.

+The Kagal was founded in 1901.
 The central character of the Kagal is thought to have been Leo Mechelin, an independent liberal, but notable lead characters also included Carl Mannerheim (older brother of Marshal of Finland Carl Gustaf Emil Mannerheim), Adolf von Bonsdorff, Ernst Estlander, J. N. Reuter, Adolf Törngren and Wilhelm Zilliacus from the Swedish People's Party, and the Young Finns Eero Erkko, Theodor Homén, Heikki Renvall and P. E. Svinhufvud.

 The Kagal was founded in the Turholma mansion in Laajasalo.
 The lord of the mansion, General Julius af Lindfors, had inherited his fortune from his father-in-law Henrik Borgström (1799–1883), who had risen from nothing to owning a house of commerce, and had been present in founding the Liberal Party and acted as a notable patron of the arts.